 Exhibit your create your own thing project.
 You may show, in any way you like, what you have accomplished in the project.
 Your project record sheet should accompany exhibit.
 Exhibits cannot exceed 28"x36".
 If larger than that size, it will not be exhibited during the fair.
-You may display a photograph of the project with a notebook (if any).
 Highly recommended to provide protective covering for your project, but not required (i.e. plastic covering, display box, etc.).

 Exhibit your create your own thing project.
 You may show, in any way you like, what you have accomplished in the project.
 Your project record sheet should accompany your exhibit.
 Exhibits cannot exceed 28"x36".
 If larger than that size, it will not be exhibited during the fair.
-You may display a photograph of the project with a notebook (if any).
 Highly recommended to provide protective covering for your project, but not required (i.e. plastic covering, display box, etc.).

 Exhibit your create your own thing project.
 You may show, in any way you like, what you have accomplished in the project.
 Your project record sheet should accompany your exhibit.
 Exhibits cannot exceed 28"x36".
 If larger than that size, it will not be exhibited during the fair.
-You may display a photograph of the project with a notebook (if any).
 Highly recommended to provide protective covering for your project, but not required.